Questions & Answers / Page 3

 Ask Dr Joe de Beer

-Ask Dr Joe de Beer a question regarding your shoulder problem or surgery you have had in the past on your shoulder.
+Ask Dr Joe de Beer a question regarding your shoulder problem or surgery you had in the past.

 My brother accidentally broke my arm when I was around seven years old.
 I am now a 20year old student.

 I think my clavicle has been broken or something is wrong ever since then because I can’t circle my arm around as well as I can with my left arm.
 I can’t tell you when the bone appeared because I honestly can’t remember and there are no pictures of me with it when I was a baby.

 And sometimes I experience a lot of uncomfortable pain from my shoulder which sometimes extends into my neck.
 I also find it extremely uncomfortable to raise my arm up, completely striaght.I am right handed so sometimes after playing a sport/exercising or after I’m making notes for my subjects my shoulder will be ‘sore’.

 Could you please tell me if I need surgery and how long the recovery process will be because I don’t want it to interrupt with my studies (I’m in my 2nd year of a Bachelor in Accounting Sciences).